blumenthaler/blumenthaler.github.io/_posts/2021-03-06-validations_with_joi_-_and_an_app_alec_baldwin_can_probably_get_behind.markdown

 I cannot speak for Alec in regards to unwanted attention; my tweets do not receive nearly as much attention as his, nor, therefore, as much hate.

 What I can relate to, however, is the lack of a proper news aggregate.
-I am constantly searching for news sources that I like, and I do not have a way of organizing them or viewing their at once.
+I am constantly searching for news sources that I like, and I do not have a way of organizing them or viewing their articles at once.

 Similar ideas to this are too often cluttered with ads or other noise (Twitter), or they do not allow you to actually aggregate the sources you want, showing you news sources that you do not want to see (Apple News, Filpboard).